The Paradox of Courage: Desire to Live, Readiness to Die

-Reading authors such as Herodotus, Aristotle, St. Thomas Aquinas, Herman Melville, T. S. Eliot, Pope Leo XVIII, St. John Paul II, and the writers of Sacred Scripture, the 2018 Wyoming School of Catholic Thought will focus on this great paradox of courage.
+Reading authors including Homer, Plato, Aristotle, St. Thomas Aquinas, George Washington, T. S. Eliot, Romano Guardini, and the writers of Sacred Scripture, the 2018 Wyoming School of Catholic Thought will focus on this great paradox of courage.

 No one will deny the need for courage in our day and age.
 We live in a dangerous and at times frightening world.
 As Christians, however, we have heard the words of Jesus that Pope St. John Paul II so often repeated: “Be not afraid.”
 And yet we struggle to be courageous.

 Led by Wyoming Catholic College faculty, the school will use philosophy, theology, literature, poetry, film, and the Wyoming outdoors to explore the meaning of courage, the spirituality of courage, and the means God has used and still uses to instill this virtue in His people.

 Each day’s activities will include focused lectures, seminar groups, journaling, and panel discussion.
 After dinner, participants will enjoy films, live music, or leisurely reflections on the day.